Stone-Red-Code/FraudCapturer/README.md

 # FraudCapturer

-> FraudCapturer is a app which analyzes the network trafic of your PC and blocks potential threats
+> FraudCapturer is a windows app which analyzes the network trafic of your PC and blocks potential threats

 ## Usage